As part of keeping our tenants safe, we keep a record of any areas of our homes that contain asbestos.

 That's why we want to let you know where it's located in your home, so that you do not damage it by accident or carry out any work that could disturb it.

 Take a look at our asbestos leaflet for more information: Asbestos in your home: How to stay safe.

-No. Asbestos is only a risk to health if it's in poor condition, broken, or if you're actually working on it.
-It's like live electricity – a constant presence and quite safe until tampered with.
+No - asbestos is only a risk to health if it's in poor condition, broken, or if you're actually working on it.
+It's like live electricity – a constant presence and quite safe unless tampered with.

 If the sheeting is not damaged, there's no danger from the asbestos contained within it.

-Based on the information you can find online, we advise that you do not carry out DIY to any item if you think it may contain asbestos.
+Based on the information you can find online, we advise that you do not carry out DIY on any item if you think it may contain asbestos.
 Please contact us first to confirm.